Smallmouth Bass On-The-Stream Fly Fishing School

 We maintain a 5:1 Student to Instructor ratio.
 Cost of school is $196.00 per person

-Many factors are beyond our control such as heat, cold, rain, briars, tall grass, poison ivy, slippery rocks, ticks, mosquitoes, etc. These schools involve moving around in the water and along the stream.
+Many factors are beyond our control such as heat, cold, rain, briars, tall grass, poison ivy, slippery rocks, ticks, mosquitoes, bees, bugs, falling in, etc. These schools involve moving around in the water and along the stream.
 Please come prepared to spend the day outside.

 *We Strongly encourage wearing hard sole fishing boots and waders from April through mid-June.

 *We strongly encourage wearing hard sole fishing boots when wet wading.

 We do not recommend open toed sandals, flip flops, aqua socks or kayak style booties.